 Generally, health insurance is not affordable if you don’t have it through an employer that pays a portion of it.
 This is one of the reasons why people feel the need to keep working – to cover those costs.

 Why I Pay For Health Insurance

 Here’s why I ended up always paying that $317/month for health insurance.

-Frankly, the alternative is living without coverage, which in the case of an accident or illness could lead to devastating effects, not just for your livelihood, but your finances as well.
+Frankly, the alternative is living without coverage, which in the case of an accident or illness could lead to devastating effects, not just for my livelihood, but for the finances as well.
 The costs sustained from an injury or an illness can completely ruin one’s financial life.